 In the following we will look under the hood of each of the terms Efficiency, Collaboration and Data.

-Efficiency is the art of using as few ressources as possible to achieve a certain result.
+Efficiency is the art of using as few resources as possible to achieve a certain result.
 It is broadly speaking in every company's interest to be as efficient as possible in order to be competitive and profitable.
-Sometimes, however, inefficiencies get locked in to structures, the way we do things, habits.
+Sometimes, however, inefficiencies get locked into structures, the way we do things, habits.
 The ways of working no longer reflect the new opportunities offered by technology and sometimes new technology is adopted to old ways of working essentially making bad processes run faster.

 The TMS is designed with new technologies in mind and with the opportunities they offer to revise the way we are working.
 We want a race car, not a faster horse.

 Most of the time we find a broken process looking something like this:

 Many people are really skillful with spreadsheets and can manage quite complex data handling in their sheets.
 However, there is a limit to how many cells in a spreadsheet any human being can keep track of.
 But this is NOT the biggest problem with the spreadsheets.

 The problem with spreadhsheets is, that they are detached from the master data in the main legacy systems (the ERP systems).
 Data is exported from the legacy system to the spreadsheet, where it is manipulated by the user based on various input.
 In this state each user has her own "reality" in the spreadsheet and as negotiations go on and data gets manipulated more, the realities will diverge.
 The company-level reality is only restored once data is re-entered into the legacy systems - each time with the risk of errors.